Working with IWDG Consulting gives you access to Ireland’s most qualified and experienced team of researchers, surveyors and analysts.

 The core IWDG Consulting team

 Dave Wall is based in Co.
 Down and is a graduate of Trinity College Dublin.
 He is an experienced marine mammal surveyor and has conducted numerous ship-based marine mammal surveys on Irish and EU commercial and research vessels and has logged in excess of two thousand hours of survey experience at sea.
 Dave is experienced in project management, survey team management, data collection, data analysis, report writing and mapping.
+Dave manages the IWDG ship survey database and surveys and is currently IWDG Conservation Officer.

 Patrick Lyne is based in West Cork and is a highly experienced marine mammal observer and PAM operator.
 He has observed cetaceans in numerous locations worldwide, in temperate and tropical waters from New Zealand, to Africa, Ireland and Canada and is experienced with AMS, Mseis, Seiche, Vanishing Point as well as other bespoke PAM systems.
-Patrick is the marine mammal co-ordinator for the consultancy and manages all mitigation projects.

 Hannah Keogh graduated from the Institute of Technology Sligo with an honours degree in Environmental Science.
 Hannah is a JNCC accredited Marine Mammal Observer, and has been involved in cetacean research since 2010 in temperate and tropical waters.
 She has been involved with the IWDG since 2013 where she has worked as an MMO on various inshore, offshore and land-based research surveys.
 She also has gained experience in the implementation of mitigation measures during construction and development projects.